-Our local public health system faces significant structural and financial challenges, making it difficult for municipalities to meet responsibilities to safeguard our food, water, and air quality; ensure safe and healthy housing conditions; and control communicable diseases; among others.
-The SAPHE Program will advance the recommendations of the Special Commission on Local & Regional Public Health by increasing training opportunities, incentivizing sharing of services across municipalities to increase capacity, and by laying the groundwork to move toward national standards for a 21st century local public health system.
+Our local public health system faces significant structural and financial challenges, making it difficult for municipalities to meet responsibilities to safeguard our food, water, and air quality; ensure safe and healthy housing conditions; and control communicable diseases.
+The SAPHE Bill (H1935, S1294) will advance the recommendations of the Special Commission on Local & Regional Public Health by increasing training opportunities, incentivizing sharing of services across municipalities to increase capacity, and laying the groundwork to move toward national standards for a 21st century local public health system.